AntonioRochaAZ/CPP-Game/README.md

 ### TODOs

-- Review all code, searching for bugs, memory leaks, optimizations, restructuring possibilities (some ideas in mind).
+- Create a player Entity type where we can generalize some behaviour (projectile creation, other attacks, the label above their head, and so on).
+This will be useful to then generalize the KeyboardController Component later.
-- Optimize rendering (stop rendering objects off-screen)
+- Optimize rendering (stop rendering objects off-screen) (Must think if this really is necessary, and if so, when).
 - Make updating independent of FPS.
+- Add options to windown size etc.
-- Create function for changing order of component updates (currently a mess).
+- Create function for changing order of component updates (?) (currently a mess).